arafato/azure-core-concepts-book/README.md

 Let's examine both of them in more detail.

 **Azure Active Directory Admin**
-Azure AD admins (*Administrator* type) can manage properties in the Azure AD like performing directory administration tasks using tools such as Azure AD PowerShell or Office 365 Admin Center.
+Also known as *Account Admin* an Azure AD admin (*Administrator* type) can manage properties in the Azure AD like performing directory administration tasks using tools such as Azure AD PowerShell or Office 365 Admin Center.
 They have not necessarily access to the associated subscriptions.
 It is possible but this isn’t required.

+An Azure AD Admin is always assigned a specific administrator role.
+To have access to all administrative features of Azure AD, an administrator needs to be assigned the so-called *Global Administrator* role.
+Only those can also assign other administrator roles.
+Administrator that have not been assigned the *Global Administrator* role, are usually referred to as *Limited Administrators*.
+Please see [https://docs.microsoft.com/en-us/azure/active-directory/active-directory-assign-admin-roles](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-assign-admin-roles) for a detailed discussion and overview of the individual roles.
+Much of these roles, however, are not really relevant in the context of Azure.
+Note, that Azure AD is used amongst a lot of different Microsoft products such as Office365, Dynamics365, Skype for Business, Intune, and many more.
+This is why there are so many more roles.
+The ones that are usually relevant in the context of Azure are
+- Global Administrator
+- User account administrator

-Typically, the account you are using for the initial sign up for an Azure account, is both an Azure AD Admin and an Azure Subscription Admin (see next section).
+Typically, the account you are using for the initial sign up for an Azure account, is both an Azure AD Admin (Global Administrator role) and an Azure Subscription Admin (see next section).
 But again, this is not required.

-This role is also sometimes referred to as *Account Admin*.

 **Azure Subscription Admin**
-An Azure Subscription Admin (can be both an *Administrator* type or *User* type) is an identity that has an owner role on subscription level.
+An Azure Subscription Admin (can be both an *Administrator* type or *User* type) is an identity that has been assigned an owner role on subscription level.
 That means it has has full access to all Azure resources including the right to delegate access to others.
 Access Management in Azure is done via *Role-based Access Control (RBAC)* (see next section) which lets you assign appropriate roles to users, groups, and applications at different scopes